libetl/soundtransform/README.md

 Tells the client to use the sounds passed in parameter by mixing them all into one

 Parameters:
-`sounds` - a var-arg value of arrays of sounds (each value inside the arrays is a sound channel)
+`sounds` - a var-arg value of sounds

 Returns:
 the client, with an imported sound